CeciliaSG/pp5_hotel_e-commerce/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the Spa.
+        1. As a First Time Visitor/user, I want to easily understand the main purpose of the site and learn more about the Spa: The Home page and Home section displays the logo and a Hero image which immediately gives the uer an idea what the website is about. it also displays a Read more button which takes the user directly to the section giving the user more information about The Spa.
+In the about section there is also a read more about us buttonwhich takes the user to a page with more comprehensive information about The Spa.
+This page is also linked in the footer that is displayed on every page of the website.

+        2. As a user I want to easily get in contact with The Spa to get any questions answered.
+        If  as user has any queries there is also a contact link in the footer (visible on all pages)

-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        3. As a First Time Visitor/user, I want to be able to easily navigate throughout the site to find content.
+The Spa's main navbar is a dropdown navbar displayed as a hamburder menu on all screens sizes.
+In it are links to the most essential pages and sections. there ae also buttons convenitently placed through out the site to make navigation easier.

-        3. As a First Time Visitor, I want to locate the Spa's social media link(s) to see their followings on social media to determine how trusted and known they are.
+        4. As a First Time Visitor, I want to easily locate the Spa's social media link(s) to see their followings on social media to determine how trusted and known they are.
+The link to FB is threfore placed in the main navbar.

     -   #### Returning Visitor Goals